top of page

 From the website https://www.kotterinc.com/methodology.

-In Market Corrections in a Flexible Industry: Fine-Tuning Change Management I relayed the impact on my early career of observing a well-funded, strategic and cultural change management program.
-It was so well executed, inclusive and comprehensive - without being excessive - that I was inspired and I wanted in.
+In Market Corrections in a Flexible Industry: Fine-Tuning Change Management I recounted the impact on my early career of observing a well-funded, strategic, and cultural change management program.
+It was so well executed, inclusive, and comprehensive—without being excessive—that I was inspired and 'wanted in'.

 Form a Strategic Vision: Clarify how the future will differ from the past.
 Gain buy-in for initiatives directly linked to the vision

 In years of working in change since then, I've rarely seen a corporate and strategic program executed as well.
 Yes, there's been programs with money, yes, there's been amazing technology and great teams of people.
-But what set this program apart was the strategic imperative that drove all management to align together, taking the tough decisions while communicating the way forward.
+But what set this program apart was the strategic imperative that drove all management to align, enabling them to take tough decisions while clearly communicating the way forward.

-The change program was put in place to deal with demutualisation and modernisation of the business due to a credit rating downgrade that threatened its survival.
-It had previously operated as a wealthy, high-margin, high-commission business and was being flattened and aligned to doing business in a new, more accountable world of financial services post-2000.
+The change program was put in place to deal with the demutualisation and modernisation of the business, which was necessitated by a credit rating downgrade that threatened its survival.
+It had previously operated as a wealthy, high-margin, high-commission business and was consequently flattened and aligned to operating in a new, more accountable world of financial services post-2000.

 The organisation was divided up into lines of business.
 Initially the retail arm acquired banking assets and was later acquired by a larger bank.
 Other brands were prepared for sale and reorganisation, and one brand remains active in the marketplace.
 Ultimately the privatisation effort achieved success and ensured the continuity of the business and service provision to customers with significant financial stake in the business continuity.